Foto: FSEID - stock.adobe.com

 The range of services on offer to assist in international relocations is extensive, but not all of the services will be applicable to every expatriate.

-Even if your household goods have arrived on time and your home search has gone smoothly, making sure your children feel at home is key.
+Even if your belongings have arrived on time and your house hunt has gone well, it’s important to make sure your kids feel at home.

 If you become smitten with love during your stay in Germany, there is a chance you’ll want to get married.